djaax/udacity-gcloud-endpoints/README.md

     - Description: Returns all players ranked by performance.
 The Player with the most wins gets ranked first, the one with the least wins last and so forth.

 ## Section 7: Cronjobs
-Every 1 hour, a cronjob gets called, sending out an email to every user who has open games to remind him to continue playing.
+Every monday at 09:00, a cronjob gets called, sending out an email to every user who has open games to remind him to continue playing.
 - Path: /crons/send_reminder
 - Method: GET
 - Parameters: none